d1b2/Store_Sales_Ml_Project/README.md

   - 1.4: Another column tranformer consisting of onehotencoder,standardscaler and robust scaleer is created.
 It is applied on train and validation set.
   </br>
 - #### Step 2: Training ####
- </br>Varoius esperiments are performed on machine learning models .
+ Varoius esperiments are performed on machine learning models .
 Various parameters and metrics alongwith registered models are stored in mlflow remote server.
   </br>
 - #### Step 3:: Evaluation Pusher ####
   - 3.1: Various registered model are evaluated.
 Based on evaluation each model is send to production,staging or none stage on mlflow server.